frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 If there is a firmware update, it will be provided from me personally, as you have a special prototype.
 Once you have the file, it can be uploaded to the `Update` tab in the Wi-Fi web-ui.

 ![](docs/imgs/wifiui-fw-update-tab.png)

+**IMPORTANT:** Updating the firmware in any way will reset all settings to the default as specified in the firmware.
+Please double check your settings after every firmware update.

 If you need to update the firmware via a USB-to-serial converter, then follow the instructions on [firmware updating via USB](docs/Firmware-Updating-via-USB.md). (for example, if Wi-Fi is unavailable due to corrupted firmware, or, if you are building the circuit at home instead of purchasing one)